fjarri-attic/oldi-hero-translation/hero_en.md

 Although, upon arrival it became clear almost immediately that there was robbery, but there were no robbers; or rather, it’s not that there were none at all, and the goats were really disappearing - but only because the herders of the flocks, that is, the shepherds, were very fond of meat.
 And they were very fond of it more often than they should have been.
 Especially accompanied by young wine, which around those parts almost flowed in streams.

 There was a lot of meat.
-It maad, baad, and grazed very close.
-The meat was the owners', and it was tasty - which constitued a contradiction.
-Therefore, the shepherds honestly had fought the temptation every time - and every time the temptation had triumphed...
+It maaed, baaed, and grazed very close.
+The meat was the owners', and it was tasty - which constituted a contradiction.
+Therefore, the shepherds had honestly fought the temptation every time - and every time the temptation had triumphed...

 Having found that out, instead of flying into a rage, as his companions expected, Amphitryon laughed for a long time, then ordered to give a whipping to the guilty shepherds (mainly for their inability to lie) and recover what they had eaten from the part of the offspring promised to them; after which he set off on the return journey.